 3. Request Referral To Specific Physician

-Along these lines insurance adjuster may contact the doctor to ensure the referrals made to the physician of their liking.
+Along with these lines, the insurance adjuster may contact the doctor to ensure the referrals made to the physician of their liking.
 This is a situation where litigation is likely you will need to speak with an attorney.

 4. Risk Payment Penalties

-Unfortunately sometimes insurance adjusters will try to “starve out “” injured workers who are not receiving monetary benefits in hopes that they will result their case for as little as possible.
-If you have been off work from with in a week and are not receiving any monetary benefits or medical treatment, you need to speak with an attorney immediately.
+Unfortunately, sometimes insurance adjusters will try to “starve out “” injured workers who are not receiving monetary benefits in hopes that they will result in their case for as little as possible.
+If you have been off work from within a week and are not receiving any monetary benefits or medical treatment, you need to speak with an attorney immediately.

 5. Fire You

 Unfortunately, injured workers are often fired by their employer because they can’t work anymore.
 If you were fired while working light duty work restrictions, this could increase the exposure to the insurance company.
 In a case where you were terminated after suffering a work injury, it is important to speak with a Georgia workers’ compensation lawyer.

 6. Offer a Temporary Light-Duty Job